pingcap/docs-cn/br/backup-and-restore-use-cases.md

 * Disk: 500G SSD * 2
 * NIC: 10000MB/s

-### Cluster Configuration
+### Cluster configuration

 BR directly sends commands to the TiKV cluster and are not dependent on the TiDB server, so you do not need to configure the TiDB server when using BR.

 * TiKV: default configuration
 * PD: default configuration

-## Usage scenarios
+## Use cases

-This document describes the following four usage scenarios:
+This document describes the following four use cases:

 * [Back up a single table to a network disk (recommended)](#back-up-a-single-table-to-a-network-disk-recommended)
 * [Restore data from a network disk (recommended)](#restore-data-from-a-network-disk-recommended)